Some Interesting Facts About Universe

 The Milky Way

-This is our own galaxy in which our solar system exists.
+This is our own galaxy where our solar system exists.
 The word galaxy means milk in Greek language.
 Before the use of astronomical telescopes the galaxies looked like a milky or cloudy area in the sky and called so.
-Our relatively small solar system is one of 100 - 200 billion stars.
+Our relatively small solar system is one of 100 - 200 billion stars found in the Milky Way.
 The diameter of the Milky Way is 1 lac light years.
-The sun and all the planets in our solar system take about 200 million years to complete one orbit around its centre.
+The sun and all the planets in our solar system take about 200 million years to complete one orbit around its center.

 The Large Megallinic Cloud